-After the Microship project ran out of steam for a decade in 2002, I had the urge to get on the water without any more complexity than necessary.
+When the Microship project ran out of steam in 2002 after a decade of work, I had the urge to get on the water without any more complexity than necessary.
 Of course, that is a highly subjective subject, and with my technomadic affliction it would not do to merely hop in a kayak and paddle around.
-I obviously needed a solar power system, location tracking, data and voice communications, lighting, navigation, power for a laptop, and general comfort facilities… but I didn’t want to turn it into another ambitious decade-long project like the Microship.
+I obviously needed a solar power system, location tracking, data and voice communications, lighting, navigation, power for a laptop, and general comfort facilities… but I didn’t want to turn it into another ambitious open-ended project like the Microship.
 This was the result… an inflatable kayak named Bubba, carrying three waterproof electronics boxes tied together by a cable harness.
 I had a ball with it, and wrote this article focusing on the packet APRS tracking system.

 Extreme Harsh-Environment Packet/APRS